 Prep Your Skin

-Clean, tone and moisturize your eyelids to remove oil from your skin.
+Clean, tone, and moisturize your eyelids to remove oil from your skin.
 A water-based moisturizer like Glow Recipe's Watermelon Pink Juice Oil-Free Moisturizer ($39) will hydrate the skin without making the area slippery.
 Allow your eyelid to dry before adding the primer.
 If you have oily skin, lightly dab excess oil with a tissue.
+And if you have really oily skin you can actually skip the moisturizer and go straight to primer, since you'll want to avoid any additional moisture.

 Use a Primer